Our HOME page has additional information on PLAYGROUND SAFETY LABELS, Expert Witness services, etc.

 ASTM stands for the American Society for Testing and Materials.

-ASTM creates safety standards for many industries, including playgrounds for public use, home use, children under two, soft-contained playgrounds, playground fencing, playground & sports surfacing, trampolines, sports equipment and facilities, amusement rides, etc.
+ASTM creates safety standards for many industries, including playgrounds for public use, home use, children under two,

 Some or all of the playground safety standards are law in some states, and for some entities who have adopted it into their bylaws.